sjashwin/Networking-Lab/README.md

 # Networking Experiments Using Java
 <p>It is more of a tutorial for newbis in Java and trying to learn network programming in JAVA.
 This contains all the programs that are required for a newbie in network programming using JAVA.
-This could be useful to all undergrad students who are willing to network programming in JAVA.</p>
+This could be useful to all undergrad students who are willing to learn network programming in JAVA.</p>
 <ol><li>Socket Communication.</li>
 <li> Client Server Echo TCP and UDP.</li>
 <li> Client Server chat TCP and UDP.</li>